swaptify/swaptify-wp/README.txt

 This plugin integrates WordPress with Swaptify's hosted personalization software.
 Swaptify's free plan, "Nano," allows you to perform 1000 instances of personalized "swaps" every month.
 Pricing is usage-based with full control over your monthly budget and swap limit.

-Swaptify's personalization engine allows for flicker-free dynamic content, event-tracking, analytics, influential content reports, and — most importantly — easy portability to new website designs and infrastructures.
+Swaptify's personalization engine allows for flicker-free dynamic content, event-tracking, analytics, influential content reports, and easy portability to new website designs and infrastructures.

 ## What Does Swaptify Do?